The Well Worn Shoes

 3. Take In Those Harbor Views –

-The gorgeous harbor is arguably the best view in the town of Camden.
+The gorgeous harbor is arguably the best view in Camden.
 You can take your yummy coffee and baked goods to the harbor and experience those amazing views while you enjoy your food.
-The harbor is a can’t miss but it does get pretty busy in summer.
-I loved the views from the Camden Amphitheater/Camden Harbor Park area.
-It was nice to just sit and watch the boats in the harbor for a bit.
+The harbor can get busy in peak summer, but the views from the Camden Amphitheater/Camden Harbor Park area are worth it

 4. Hike In Camden Hills State Park –